The Most Beautiful Places to Visit in Nevada

 Dedicated in 1935, Valley of Fire is Nevada’s oldest and largest state park.
 The name comes from the bright-red sand dunes that appear to be on fire when hit by the sun at just the right angle, but the real beauty is in the Aztec sandstone formations that twist and bend into loops, arches, and cubby hole-like caves.
 Pull over at Rainbow Vista for the most Mars-like terrain.
 About 3,000 years ago, Native Americans left behind petroglyphs that can still be seen today.
 The park is just an hour outside of Vegas and makes for a great scenic road trip.

 It's national news when it snows in Las Vegas but really, it's not that big of a deal.
 Mt.
 Charleston is just a quick drive northwest of Sin City and the mountain peak is covered with snow during much of the year.
-Lee Canyon has skiing, snowboarding, and tubing in the winter months, and hiking, mountain biking, and disc golf during the summer months.
+Lee Canyon has skiing, snowboarding, and tubing in the winter months, and hiking, archery, and disc golf during the summer months.
+A new mountain bike trail was installed over the summer with plans to expand in 2023.
 No matter when you visit, the high elevation and miles of pine trees are a welcome change of pace from the harsh, brittle air in the Las Vegas Valley below.
 The area is mourning the recent loss of the Mt.
-Charleston Lodge, destroyed in a fire, but visitors can still grab refreshments at Bighorn Grill, the Brewin' Burro (both at Lee Canyon), and the Canyon Restaurant at The Retreat on Charleston Peak.
+Charleston Lodge, destroyed in a fire, but the site is proving to be popular for sporadic pop-up Pine Dining events.

 Genoa mixes a mountain lifestyle with charm and history.
 The oldest town in Nevada was settled by Mormon pioneers in 1850.
 It's also home to the oldest bar in Nevada, the Genoa Bar & Saloon (or "thirst parlor" as the sign says out front), which came around just a few years later.
 The red brick structure had its share of bathtub gin during Prohibition while masquerading as a soda shop.
 It's long since gone legit, but is still a great place for a cold beer and soaking in the rugged cowboy spirit of the town's historic district.
 Beyond that, Genoa is known for its lush wide-open spaces, mountain views, Walley's Hot Springs Resort, and Mormon Station State Historic Park, where you can explore buildings that replicate Genoa's original trading post among nearly four acres of grass and trees.